damilare-olaleye/damilare-olaleye/README.md

 - 👯 I’m looking to collaborate on Kotlin (Android), and Java projects

+- 🥳 Always excited and ready to learn new skills

 - 💬 Ask me about Kotlin, Java, Music, Cryptos

 - 📫 How to reach me: damilare.olaleye@cyatmr.com